yangl56/hello-world/README.md

 # hello-world

-This is my first time using Github
--created a branch, committed changes
+This is my first time using Github: created a branch, committed changes